glennhenry/cs-notes/docs/operating-system/04-multithreading/multithreading.md

 There are two types of thread, **user thread** and **kernel thread**.

 User threads, also known as **green threads**, are implemented and managed by a thread library or runtime system at the user level, without direct involvement of the operating system kernel.
-The creation, scheduling, and synchronization of user threads are handled entirely in the user space (memory space where user applications run).
+The creation, scheduling, utilization, and synchronization of user threads are handled entirely in the user space (memory space where user applications run).
+They may not be able to access the memory used by kernel.

 On the other hand, kernel threads, which is also known as **native threads**, are managed directly by the operating system kernel.
 Each kernel thread is represented as a separate entity within the operating system and has its own program counter, stack, and thread control block.